• Skip to primary navigation

 Ingredients

-• 2 pounds russet potatoes (about 4 medium), scrubbed or peeled
+• 2 pounds russet potatoes, scrubbed or peeled - (about 4 medium)

 • 1 tablespoon olive oil